mangeshpawar42/Frameworks/README.md

 # Frameworks
-We discussed different framework which are essentially used in deep Learning as well aa machine learning.
+We discussed different framework which are essentially used in deep Learning as well as machine learning and other data science topic.